 - DEB-4xx (Analysis of Theological Debates)

 Select Optional / Elective Courses (list may not be exhaustive):

 - TREL-4680 (Philosophy of Religion)

 - REL-HIN (Hinduism: Essential Knowledge)

 - DIP-706 (Diplomacy and Religion / Inter-Religious Diplomacy)

 This program is delivered on EUCLID's best-of-class LMS platform called ELEMENTS.
 It is asynchronous and self-paced.
 Each course is structured in 7 periods, of which the first 5 are dedicated to the study of assigned material (PDFs and videos) with short responses papers, followed by 2 periods for the major paper, quiz and oral examination.

 This program is ideal to prepare for the following outcomes:

-- further studies at the PhD for career in academia
+- further studies at the Ph.D. for a career in academia

 - active ministry, church education work, and further studies related to ministry